 - Ask a doctor a question free online

 - How many tablets can i take myogesic?

 - How many days i take tablets?

-- How long do you have to take allergy shots?
+- How many days do you have to wait to take a pregnancy test?

-- How many days can you take?
+- How many allergy pills can you take?